dotnet/corert/Documentation/prerequisites-for-building.md

 The following pre-requisites need to be installed for building the repo:

+# Install .NET Core 2.1 SDK

+Download .NET Core 2.1 SDK from [https://www.microsoft.com/net/download/core](https://www.microsoft.com/net/download/core)

+You should now be able to use the `dotnet` commands of the CLI tools.

 # Windows (Windows 7+)

 1. Install [Visual Studio 2017](https://visualstudio.microsoft.com/vs/community/) or [Visual Studio 2019 Preview](https://visualstudio.microsoft.com/vs/preview/), including Visual C++ support.